-- 1. If you point the cursor to a data field and leave it there for a moment, MainBoss will display a tooltip (a small yellow box) explaining what the data field is for. - 2.
-If you click the Help button at the bottom of the MainBoss window, or you press the <F1> key, MainBoss provides full documentation about the window you're looking at. - 3.
-The MainBoss Help menu provides access to MainBoss's help files. - \square Help \rightarrow Contents gives you the table of contents for the help files. - \square Help \rightarrow Help Index gives you an index of important terms.
+- 1. If you point the cursor to a data field and leave it there for a moment, MainBoss will display a tooltip (a small yellow box) explaining what the data field is for. - If you click the Help button at the bottom of the MainBoss window, or you press the <F1> key, MainBoss provides full documentation about the window you're looking at. - 3.
+The MainBoss Help menu provides access to MainBoss's help files. - □ Help → Help gives you information about the screen you are currently looking at.
+For example, if you are looking at a table viewer, Help will provide information about the table and about what various buttons mean. - $\Box \quad \text{Help} \rightarrow \text{Table of Contents gives you the table of contents for the help files.}$ - \Box Help \rightarrow Help Index gives you an index of important terms. - □ Help → Get Technical Support is useful if you currently have an Internet connection.
+It takes you to a web page that makes it easy to get help from MainBoss Support personnel. - □ Help → Start Support Connection can be used when you are talking on the phone with MainBoss Support personnel.
+They will explain how the entry can be used to help deal with any problems you might be having. - \Box Help \rightarrow About tells you which version of MainBoss you're using.

 Online help is displayed using your web browser (for example, Internet Explorer or Firefox).
 If you want a print-out of any online help page, just use the print facilities of your browser.
-This is usually a Print button near the top of the table viewer window.